 It is highly preferable that the acceptance criteria (absorbed energy values or lateral expansion) for the impact tests be identified on the drawing since these change with material thickness and strength level.

-This information is required to be on the Manufacturer’s Data Report and must be communicated by the designer to the shop in some fashion.
+These are not new code requirement.
+The difference is that this information which usually ends up on the Manufacturer’s Data Report also must be put on the drawing so that it is available to the reviewer, shop floor workers and inspectors and the National Board inspector.
 The means of communication might be notes on the drawing, separate instruction sheets that are referenced on the drawing (and submitted to ABSA with the drawings) or some equally positive means.

 ** This is also a requirement for all vessels that do not require impact testing, for all jurisdictions in Canada